MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-jupyter.md

     You should see `SampleQuantumRandomNumberGenerator` in the output of the cell.
 When running in Jupyter Notebook, the Q# code is compiled, and the cell outputs the name of any operations that it finds.

-1. In a new cell, execute the operation you just created (in a simulator) by using the `%simulate` command:
+1. In a new cell, run the operation you just created (in a simulator) by using the `%simulate` command:

     ![Jupyter Notebook cell with %simulate magic](~/media/install-guide-jupyter-simulate.png)

     You should see the result of the operation you invoked.
 In this case, because your operation generates a random result, you will see either `Zero` or `One` printed on the screen.
-If you execute the cell repeatedly, you should see each result approximately half the time.
+If you run the cell repeatedly, you should see each result approximately half the time.

 ## Next steps